Nooul/ra-component-factory/README.md

 ### Tabs

-if you want to have tabbed forms or tabbed show layout you add tab delimiters `'-----TAB-----'` or whatever is configured in `factoryConfig.tabDelimiter` as a property in actions create and edit (show is not yet supported)
+if you want to have tabbed forms `Edit`/`Create` or tabbed `Show` layout you add tab delimiters `'-----TAB-----'` or whatever is configured in `factoryConfig.tabDelimiter` as a property in actions create, edit or show.

 ```js
 {